CIS-566-Fall-2023/hw04-stylization/README.md

 2. I slightly experimented with alpha blending to create a transparent effect for some particles.
 3. I applied the created simulation to a full-screen quad.
 4. I used additive blending style (decided after some trial-and-error) to overlay the effect onto the screen.

+Disclaimer: Procedure and code was guided by Quibli asset structures.

 ### Interactivity
 - User is able to change size of shadows and enter a custom seed for the particle randomization.